 My Husband Hates Me!
 What Should I Do?

 It’s perhaps realistic to say that marriage isn’t always smooth sailing.
 You may have certain times that will feel very challenging, but if your husband has been acting like he doesn’t love you any longer or even hates you, it could be a sign of something more severe than a few “bumps in the road.”
-At this point, it’s essential to understand why he is behaving hatefully, if there’s a way you can change the situation, and what to do if you can’t.
+At this point, you may be wondering, “Why does my husband hate me?”, and if there’s a way you can change the situation.

 This post will discuss how to know with certainty that your husband hates you, the potential reasons he may be exhibiting this behavior towards you, and how you can resolve the situation—whether it’s possible to repair your relationship or not.